nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Mon Jun 24 2024)
+### Joke of the day (Tue Jun 25 2024)
 <!-- joke -->
->Chuck Norris will attain statehood in 2009.
-His state flower will be the Magnolia.
+>Diamonds are not, despite popular belief, carbon.
+They are, in fact, Chuck Norris fecal matter.
+This was proven a recently, when scientific analysis revealed what appeared to be Jean-Claude Van Damme bone fragments inside the Hope Diamond.
 <!-- /joke -->

-*Last update: Mon, 24 Jun 2024 00:43:21 GMT*
+*Last update: Tue, 25 Jun 2024 00:41:40 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)